Before I make this thing go I have to be able to make it stop!

 With all this I will have some good working brakes.
 I am also ordering new wheel bearings while I am at it.

 When I pulled off the front wheels I saw brake shoes that were literally falling apart.
-The pad separated … Full Story »
+The pad separated from the metal and rust dust … Full Story »

 I pulled out the fuel tank and discovered it had rusted out.
 The bottom was very thin and there were numerous holes, eaten away by old fashioned oxidation.
 After a time even fuel will turn into mostly water and then begin to eat and corrode at the tank.
 If you’re going to put a vehicle into long term storage it’s a good idea to remove the fuel.